r7sy/Traffic-Signal-Control/README.md

 ```

 this repository contains a gym environment wrapper for CityFlow.
+# Running the code

-run runner.py to run an experiment.
+Run runner.py to run an experiment.

+# Dataset

+The dataset files are the same files available in this [repository](https://github.com/Chacha-Chen/MPLight).